eoos-systems/eoos-project-if-posix/README.md

 ## 1. How-to Build Project

 EOOS is a static library for linkage with other POSIX based applications.
 This EOOS project based on CMake that builds the static library and installs it on an UNIX OS for being found by CMake projects of the applications.

 #### 1.1.
 Prerequisites on Linux

 The process described below is passed on

  - Ubuntu 18.04 LTS (x86_64)
  - Ubuntu 22.04 LTS (x86_64)

+but we recommend to use Ubuntu 22.04 LTS, and all the prerequisites below are described for this operating system.

-and requires the next tool to be installed on it:
+The next tools are required to be installed:

 ###### 1.1.1.
 Install [Git for Linux and Unix](https://git-scm.com/download/linux)